DecisiveAI/mdai-docs/README.md

 ----

-# MyDecisive Engine Documentation
+# MyDecisive MDAI Cluster Documentation

 Welcome to the docs!
-This repo is used to build [the decisive engine docs site](https://decisiveai.github.io/mdai-docs/).
+This repo is used to build [the decisive MDAI Cluster docs site](https://decisiveai.github.io/mdai-docs/).
 More to come in our first beta release!

 ## Editing/Development